 Conclusion for When to Euthanize a Dog With Brain Tumors?

 No dog parent wants to think about end-of-life care for their dog with a brain tumor.
-However, a diagnosis of a brain tumor can bring that conversation around a lot earlier than anyone expected.
-Euthanasia shouldn’t be looked at as a sad or cruel act; rather, it’s something that we can do for our dogs to help relieve their pain and discomfort.
-Knowing when to euthanize a dog with a brain tumor will be a decision made between you and your veterinarian.
-The type and location of the brain tumor will determine the extent and progression of symptoms.
-You and your veterinarian will use that to determine your dog’s quality of life.
+However, a diagnosis of a brain tumor can spark that conversation a lot earlier than anyone expected.
+Euthanasia shouldn’t be looked at as a sad or cruel act; rather, it’s a means of providing your dog with comfort and relief when he is suffering.

 Other articles you would like: